 Usually leaks occur at detail areas caused by substandard workmanship and are repairable.
 The improper installation of metal flashings are almost always the culprit.
 However, when a roof’s materials begin to fail it is an indication the roof is beyond practical repair.
 A reputable roofing company can assist in deciding on a roof repair or replacement.

-Many area residents considered metal roofs too high-end.
-However, the recent elimination of a link in the supply chain has significantly reduced prices.
-When factoring expected life cycles, metal now compares competitively with tile for value .
+For decades many area residents considered standing-seam metal roofs out of reach.
+However, the recent elimination of a link in the supply chain has greatly reduced prices.
+When factoring in expected life cycles, metal roofing is quite competitive with tile for value.

 Developed by Bethlehem Steel in 1972, Galvalume® is sheet steel coated with 45% zinc and 55% aluminum .
-Galvalume® standing-seam metal roofs are strong yet light weight, reflective and the most wind resistant sloped system available in the Miami roofing market today.
+Galvalume® standing-seam metal roofs are strong yet lightweight, reflective and the most wind resistant system available in the Miami roofing market .

 Miami, where every style available is represented, serves as an ideal catalog for browsing tile roofs.
 Tile dominates our skyline for good reason.
 In addition to their attractiveness, roof tiles offer a strong, durable, wind-resistant, Class A fire rated option for homeowners at a comparatively good value.

-South Florida homes are mostly designed for wind resistance with a low slope.
+Most South Florida homes are designed for wind resistance with a low slope.
 This also allows water to filter through a tile roof to the underlayment.
-In terms of performance, underlayment is the most important choice when designing a tile roof system as it is the true waterproofing component.
+In terms of performance, underlayment is the most important choice when designing a tile roof as it is the true waterproofing component.

 For decades the 30-90 hot-mop system was the predominant underlayment available.
 Miami roofers, including this one, yearned for a more durable system.
 Along came today’s self-adhered, modified bitumen, synthetic reinforced underlayment.
 After over ten years on the market synthetic underlayment has developed into the superior alternative to old petroleum based technology.

-Shingle roofs dominate the United States but in South Florida, not so much, as they are not ideally suited for our subtropical climate.
-Only when incorporated into a roof system featuring light colored shingles with well-designed attic ventilation do they become a real option and, in terms of value, compare favorably with more expensive systems.
+Shingle roofs dominate the United States but in South Florida, not so much.
+They just are not ideally suited for our subtropical climate.
+Only when incorporated into a roof system featuring light colored shingles with well-designed attic ventilation do they become a real option and, in terms of value, compare favorably with the more expensive systems.

 Aside from high end designer shingles, when considering a shingle roof there are basically two alternatives, 3-tab or “dimensional”.
 3-tab shingles are generally a budget system with a max life of 15-20 years.
 Dimensional shingle roofs, however, are a more viable option.
 Added thickness gives dimensional shingles a considerably longer life cycle, 20-30 years, as well as much more wind resistance.
 Most 3-tabs are warranted for up to 60mph.
 GAF Timberline HD dimensional shingles, my personal preference, are covered up to 130mph.
 Consider that Timberlines’ additional cost is about $.20/sq. ft. and more attractive – the decision is easy.